fmalina/revisions-blocl/activism/shadowstate.md

 New Labour picked up the Conservatives’ ball and ran with it.
 Public services were handed to the private sector on an ever-increasing scale.

-Tony Blair’s autobiography doesn’t make any explicit mention of outsourcing as an ideology.
+Tony Blair’s autobiography doesn't make any explicit mention of outsourcing as an ideology.
 There’s some mention of not ending up in hock to public sector unions, and some left-wing analysts have seen this as the fundamental goal for Blair’s administration.